hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 - Attestation Token (AT): A collection of claims that a RoT assembles (and signs) with the purpose of informing - in a verifiable way - Relying Parties about the identity and state of the platform.
-Essentially a type of "Evidence" as per the RATS architecture terminology.
+Essentially a type of Evidence as per the RATS architecture terminology.

 - Platform Attestation Token (PAT): An AT containing claims relating to the state of